-In all cases, final decisions and interpretations as to the tax status of graduate assistantship stipends or tuition and/or fee awards are made solely by the Internal Revenue Service, and, ultimately, it is the student's responsibility to ensure accurate reporting of such support to the IRS.
+In all cases, final decisions and interpretations as to the tax status of graduate assistantship stipends or tuition and/or fee awards are made solely by the Internal Revenue Service.
+It is the student's responsibility to ensure accurate reporting of such support to the IRS.

 All graduate assistantship and tuition and fee awards are reported to the University's Financial Aid Office and are included in any calculation of financial aid need.
-Students with questions about their need-based financial aid packaging should contact their financial aid advisors, graduate program directors, and/or departmental fiscal administrators about the status of their funding before accepting offers.
+Students with questions about their need-based financial aid packaging should contact the Financial Aid Office.

 International students are restricted by U.S. law in the actual (not the average) number of hours they may work during a week.
 These students may not work more than 20 actual hours per week during the semester.
 If the student cannot legally be appointed to additional hours, he or she must not be required or permitted to provide them.

 - The College of Graduate & Professional Studies collects Request for Graduate Assistant applications and student Graduate Assistantship Applications (pdf).

 - The Graduate Dean and Assistant Dean will review and make awards of the funds provided by the College of Graduate & Professional Studies.

 - The College of Graduate and Professional Studies determines eligibility of graduate student applicants.